 Drill Templates Axle Adapters

-To aid the manufacture of the wheel axles I created these templates which can be downloaded from my GITHUB site here.
+To aid the manufacture of the wheel axles I created these templates which can be downloaded here:

 There are 2 types of templates.